 Investment Facilitation

-The Shire of Williams CEO is to provide support and assistance for the prospective business in all dealings with the Shire of Williams with the aim of minimizing any potential delays that may be experienced.
+The Shire of Williams CEO is to provide support and assistance for the prospective business in all dealings with the Shire of Williams with the aim of minimising any potential delays that may be experienced.

 Any contribution that may be required by Council, for items such as road maintenance and/or supporting infrastructure associated with new industrial buildings, may be deferred or reimbursed.